opencypher/website/_posts/2017-01-17-ocim-announcement.markdown

 * Cypher gaps, annoyances and improvements
 * How to broaden involvement in the Cypher Improvement Proposal process, and how to progress towards a formal standard, e.g. work on semantic specification.

+Please view further details and the conference program at the [events page](http://opencypher.org/events/2017/02/08/event-ocim1/).

 ### Date and location

 The meeting will be kindly hosted by SAP, in their HQ in **Walldorf, Germany**, on Wednesday the **8th of February 2017**.